 Lymphoma is a cancer of the lymphatic system.
 It develops in lymphocytes, which are a type of white blood cell.
 These cells help fight disease in the body and play an essential role in the body’s immune defenses.
 It most often spreads to the liver, bone marrow, or lungs.
 There are two main types of lymphoma: Hodgkin (HL) and non-Hodgkin lymphoma (NHL) (the most common type).

 Chemotherapy is often used in the treatment of lymphoma.
 For some types of lymphoma, chemotherapy drugs are often combined with targeted treatments, such as Rituximab®.
-It has been noted that NHL becomes progressively chemoresistant while remaining responsive to external beamtherapy.
-Because of their remarkable effectiveness, radiolabeled tracers and drugs for and therapy has been approved for use in patients with NHL.
+It has been noted that NHL becomes progressively chemoresistant while remaining responsive to external beam radiation therapy.
+Because of their remarkable effectiveness, radiolabeled tracers and drugs for imaging and therapy has been approved for use in patients with NHL.
 These drugs have proven to be remarkably effective and safe.